 2. the sum of the moments of forces is equal to zero.

-In the vast majority of applications Coulomb's law it is enough to take into account only the first position.
+In the vast majority of tasks for the application Coulomb's law it is enough to take into account only the first position.

-• E-write the formula for the law of the pendant
+• Write down the formula for Coulomb's law

-• Coulomb's Law Is a law that describes the forces of interaction between point electric charges.
+• Coulomb's law is a law describing the forces of interaction between point electric charges.

 It was discovered by Charles Coulomb in 1785. a large number of experiments with metal balls, Charles Coulomb gave the following formulation of the law:

-The modulus of the force of interaction of two point charges in a vacuum is directly proportional to the product of the moduli of these charges and is inversely proportional to the square of the distance between them
+The module of the interaction force of two point charges in a vacuum is directly proportional to the product of the modules of these charges and inversely proportional to the square of the distance between them

-Otherwise: Two point charges in a vacuum act on each other with forces that are proportional to the product of the moduli of these charges, inversely proportional to the square of the distance between them and are directed along a straight line connecting these charges.
+Otherwise: Two point charges in vacuum act on each other with forces that are proportional to the product of the modules of these charges, inversely proportional to the square of the distance between them and directed along the straight line connecting these charges.
 These forces are called electrostatic (Coulomb).

 It is important to note that in order for the law to be true, it is necessary:

-1. the point nature of charges - that is, the distance between charged bodies is much larger than their size - however, it can be proved that the interaction force of two volumetric distributed charges with spherically symmetric disjoint spatial distributions is equal to the interaction force of two equivalent point charges located at the centers of spherical symmetry;
+1. point charges - that is, the distance between charged bodies is much greater than their size - however, it can be proved that the force of interaction of two volumetrically distributed charges with spherically symmetric non-intersecting spatial distributions is equal to the force of interaction of two equivalent point charges located at the centers of spherical symmetry;

 2. their immobility.
-Otherwise, additional effects come into force: the magnetic field of a moving charge and the corresponding additional Lorentz force acting on another moving charge;
+Otherwise, additional effects come into force: the magnetic field of the moving charge and the corresponding additional Lorentz force acting on another moving charge;

 3. interaction in a vacuum.